larpon/sgldraw/README.md

 `sgldraw` is a GPU accelerated, fairly performant, V module for drawing vector shapes through `sokol.sgl`.

+The example can be run with: `v run examples/app.v`:
 ![screenshot](https://raw.githubusercontent.com/Larpon/sgldraw/master/img/screenshot.png)

 The special thing about `sgldraw` is that it's real-time - meaning that it'll draw all